 Copyright 2007 Marcelo Andrés Mena

 Mena, Marcelo Andrés.
-"Improving emissions inventories in North America through systematic analysis of model performance during ICARRT and MILAGRO." dissertation, University of Iowa, 2007.
+"Improving emissions inventories in North America through systematic analysis of model performance during ICARRT and MILAGRO."
+PhD diss., University of Iowa, 2007.